Firesphere/silverstripe-solr-search/docs/13-Help/01-Changelog.md

 ## 1.0 beta

+## Boxing day is a great day to share something cheap.

+During the beta period, the following issues have been resolved and needed features fixed.
+During the Release Candidate period, no new features will be accepted in to the main branch, only bugfixes.

 - Fixes to the CMS Index Job.
 - Fix issue #140 User not reset correctly.
 - Fix issue #143 Not showing in search wasn't cleaned out correctly.